The Anatomy of a Heroin Relapse

 People relapse every day.
 It is, as they say, a part of recovery.
 But the crux, for me, is that as well as staying off heroin since then (April 2014), I have also decided to seek treatment for the depression that was the underlying theme of much of my use.

-At first, I saw a therapist.
+At first I saw a therapist.
 A nice guy, although I remain skeptical of the benefit of talking cures.
-Sure, it was good to have someone to talk to in those early days, someone who I wasn’t worried would be scared if I told him I was still struggling, or repulsed if I let him peer into the cesspool of insanity in my head.
+Sure, it was good to have someone to talk to in those early days, someone who I wasn’t worried would be scared if I told them I was still struggling, or repulsed if I let them peer into the cesspool of insanity in my head.

 For a start, it cuts away at the bullshit.
 There is no impulse to engage in the ritual of—as my friend Jerry Stahl calls it—”one downmanship.”
 Like it or not, there’s a certain twisted pride that most of us have about the depths we plunged to.
-If we suspect our therapist didn’t go as far as we did, we have a tendency to hold his or her opinion in lower esteem.
-If he or she were even more fucked up, more crazy, shot more drugs, robbed more liquor stores, lost more teeth—”You ain’t a real junkie unless you lost at least two teeth,” one old-timer told me out in California—then we feel insecure.
+If we suspect our therapist didn’t go as far as we did, we have a tendency to hold their opinion in lower esteem.
+If they were even more fucked up, more crazy, shot more drugs, robbed more liquor stores, lost more teeth—”You ain’t a real junkie unless you lost at least two teeth,” one old-timer told me out in California—then we feel insecure.
 When your therapist’s experience with drugs remains theoretical, this kind of junkie-etiquette crap is negated.

 It has been a long time, now, since I felt so full of self-loathing and listlessness that it pained me to get out of bed.